OjasviBhargava/Tip-of-the-day/README.md

 This shows you all the files that have changed and how they've changed.
 Now we can use the `git log` command to see all new commits.

+## Explore Github(28-03-2018)

+Many interesting open source projects have repositories on GitHub.
+Explore GitHub provides a browsing interface to find some of them, but mostly it's easier to type a few letters of the project's name in the search box to find its repos.
+For example, type `jq` or `ang` to find two of the major open source JavaScript frameworks.